Rome events in March include International Women's Day, the Feast Day of Santa Francesca Romana, Father's Day (Festa di San Giuseppe), and more!

 Villa Torlonia

 In the name of Cambellotti.
-Virgilio Retrosi artist and craftsman

-In the Villa Torlonia museum this exhibition is dedicated to Virgilio Retrosi (Rome 1892-1975).
 A collections from the Museum of Rome with the 14 plates dedicated to the historic districts of Rome.

-runs through June 2, 2024
+Runs through June 2, 2024

 Discover more details and how to book your tickets, book here.

-There are a lot of smaller exhibitions in March.
-To see a complete list of them, visit this page of the Rome Tourist Board where you can filter to see all Rome events in March, or drill down further by category such as dance, music, etc.
+To see a complete list of them, visit this page of the Rome Tourist Board where you can filter to see all the events happening in Rome in March, or drill down further by category such as dance, music, etc.

 The Roma-Ostia Half Marathon will take place on Sunday, March 3, 2024